dbc60/blog/content/post/basic-web-design.rst

 tags: [design, web]
 ---

-How much structure is really needed to make a web page.
-I have a lot to learn.
+Early in my quest to understand HTML, CSS, and how to make a site I wouldn't be embarrassed to call my own, I read an article on `Hacker News`_ titled `58 Bytes of CSS to look great nearly everywhere <58 bytes of css_>`_.
+The article was inspiring as the author was advocating just these 5 lines of CSS for styling.
 <!--more-->

-I read an article on `HN <https://news.ycombinator.com>`_ titled `58 Bytes of CSS to look great nearly everywhere <58 bytes of css_>`_.
-The article itself was inspiring as the author was advocating just these 5 lines of CSS for
-styling:
+Here they are:

 .. code-block:: css